You want smart political talk without the meltdowns?

 And you always send me your directly, so I don't know where I'm getting it from.

-Uh let's start with Julian Assange.
+Let's start with Julian Assange.

-But that narrative keeps getting advanced.
+He did not get this from Russia, but that narrative keeps getting advanced.

 Well, I think we're going to have to wait to see what the administration's investigation of the Russian influence operation is.

-Uh any I've been covering intelligence for decades.
+I've been covering intelligence for decades.

-Yeah, and they didn't identify the names of the intelligence services like they did on background for reporters, which was the military GRU and the Federal Security Service FSB.
+Yeah, and they didn't identify the names of the intelligence services like they did on background for reporters, which was the military GRU and the Federal Security Service, FSB.

-That said, uh I can tell you behind the scenes is the National Security Agency, and they are really, really good.
+That said, I can tell you behind the scenes is the National Security Agency, and they are really, really good.

 And they're not going to reveal how they know what they know.

-Uh but they would that mean that James Clapper, who is one of the few that cast doubt on the whole Russian hacking theory, he has access to all of this information as the director of national intelligence, correct?
+But would that mean that James Clapper, who is one of the few that cast doubt on the whole Russian hacking theory, he has access to all of this information as the director of national intelligence, correct?

 He does.

-He's not really into the day to day thing.
+He's not really into the day-to-day thing.

 But I can tell you that NSA is very good.